revelaction/ical-git/README.md

 ## ical files

 The preferred method for managing iCal files is to use a private Git repository.
 Provide the SSH key and repository address in the TOML file under `fetcher_git`.
-Ensure that these files are located in the working directory of the service.

 To specify the Git repository for your iCal files, update the TOML configuration file as follows: